Growing up, Saturday mornings were for

-I don’t know, maybe it was the thick corn syrup filled sweetness in the bottle and pads of margarine she slathered over those Saturday morning treats that made them taste so wonderful.
+I don’t know, maybe it was the thick corn syrup filled sweetness in the bottle and pads of margarine she slathered over those Saturday morning cake stacks that made them so wonderful.
 Or maybe it was just because she was making it.
-Food nostalgia has a way of making everything taste good.
+Food nostalgia has a way of making our favorite foods taste wonderful.

-One recipe at a time I began replacing some of the traditional recipes I grew up on with a healthier version.
-I traded in regular milk for almond milk, granulated sugar for coconut sugar, bleached white flour for organic flour, margarine for real butter (or ghee for dairy-free), and Old Log Cabin Syrup for real maple syrup.
+One recipe at a time I replaced some traditional recipes I grew up on with a healthier version.
+I traded in regular milk for almond milk, granulated sugar for coconut sugar, bleached white flour for organic flour, margarine for real butter (or ghee for dairy-free), and Old Log Cabin Syrup for pure maple syrup.

-After making these simple ingredient changes into a lifestyle, I have seen a dramatic improvement on the over-all health of my entire family.
-The best part is that I can still enjoy my mother’s old-fashioned pancakes.
-This time I can enjoy them knowing that they are made from good healthy ingredients and now my kids can have the best Saturday morning pancakes on the planet, made from all good things.
-That’s a tradition worth passing on.
+After making these simple ingredient changes into a lifestyle, I have seen a dramatic improvement in the overall health of myself and my entire family.
+I can still enjoy my mother’s old-fashioned pancakes, but now I enjoy them made from good healthy ingredients I can feel better about.

-Check out some of my other breakfast recipes:
+Find some of my other breakfast recipes on the links below: